Start Well

 Young people and mental health

-One in five children and young people have mental health needs.
+1 in 5 children and young people have mental health needs.

-In 2023, an NHS survey estimated that 21 per cent of eight to 25-year-olds in England have a mental health need - equivalent to 6,900 people in Kensington and Chelsea.
+In 2023, an NHS survey estimated that 21% of eight to 25-year-olds in England have a mental health need - equivalent to 6,900 people in Kensington and Chelsea.

 While survey data of self-reported need has been static, service use has been on an upward trajectory.
 This would suggest that the proportion of children with mental health needs that are getting support is increasing.